infinite-ace/service-mesh/readme.md

 # Getting Started with Istio

-Firstly, I like to do most of my work in containers so everything is reproducable <br/>
-and my machine remains clean.

 ## Get a container to work in
 <br/>
 Run a small `alpine linux` container where we can install and play with `istio`: <br/>